Career Definition for an Intensive Care Unit Administrator

 After completing an approved education program in nursing, graduates need to sit for the National Council Licensure Examination, or NCLEX-RN, to earn the registered nurse credential.
 State licensing requirements apply in all states but these regulations vary by state.
 Certain hospitals may require ICU administrators to hold various certifications, such as trauma, neonatal resuscitation, or basic life support.

 ICU administrators must have a variety of skills to cope with the rapidly changing nature of the ICU.
 They need customer service skills to respond to patient concerns, medical expertise to oversee patient care, and leadership skills to keep their departments running smoothly.
 Intensive care unit administrators also need good listening, observation, and critical-thinking skills.

 As the U.S. health care field expands due to an aging population, the economic outlook for ICU administrators, along with other medical and health services managers, will be good, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-Growth of 17% is predicted for these positions from 2014-2024.
+A growth of 20% is predicted for these positions from 2016-2026.
 Competition for administrative positions in ICU can be fierce, but such jobs typically have high turnover.
 Also, newer administrators tend to come in with more advanced education.
-Pay for intensive care unit administrators varies by market and geographical location, but the median salary was $129,787 as of May 2016, according to Salary.com.
+Pay for intensive care unit administrators varies by market and geographical location, but the median salary was $139,192 as of March 2019, according to Salary.com.

 Alternate Career Options